 - According to Merriam-Webster’s dictionary criminology is defined as the scientific study of crime as a social phenomenon.
 It stresses the study of criminals and their mental traits, habits, discipline, etc..

 Origin and Stages of Evolution of Criminology

 It is unerring to note that criminology as a subject has gained importance in the late 17th century and started to develop at a faster pace towards the advent of the 19th century.
-The origin and the development of criminology has to be understood by analyzing the various schools of thoughts associated with criminology which are discussed as under –
+The origin and the development of criminology have to be understood by analyzing the various schools of thought associated with criminology which are discussed under –